Warriors (Agnostic Front album)

 Warriors is the ninth full-length studio album from New York hardcore band Agnostic Front released on November 6, 2007.

 The album is produced by Madball frontman Freddy Cricien, who is the half-brother of Agnostic Front frontman Roger Miret.
+It’s the first and only album to feature guitarst Joseph James and the last to feature drummer Steve Gallo.